trstlabs/intento/docs/intro/index.md

 It is different than other bridges as enables direct chain to chain communication.
 Hence, it is often referred to as a trustless bridging solution.
 The IBC application layer can be used to build a wide range of cross-chain applications, including but not limited to token transfers, passing messages between accounts on two chains, NFT transfers and oracle data feeds.

-With Trustless Hub you can automate smart contracts easily over IBC.
+With Intento you can automate smart contracts easily over IBC.
 What's more is that you can automate over IBC+Axelar on EVM-chains.
 These then too benefit from strong automation.
 EVM Developers can build automation for end users without the need for locking tokens in vault and escrow smart contracts.